fommil/fpmortals/manuscript/complete.md

 -   `(Boolean |: Boolean)` has 4 values (`2+2`)
 -   `(Boolean |: Boolean |: Boolean)` has 6 values (`2+2+2`)

-To find the complexity of a GADT, multiply each part by the complexity of the type parameter:
+To find the complexity of a ADT with a type parameter, multiply each part by the complexity of the type parameter:

 -   `Option[Boolean]` has 3 values, `Some[Boolean]` and `None` (`2+1`)